dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/components/number-format/info.md

 **VoiceOver** on mobile devices (iOS) only supports numbers read out properly to a maximum of `99,999.00`.
 On amounts above this value, VO reads numbers digit by digit.

+### Lighthouse and axe-core

+In order to enhance the UX while using a screen reader, the NumberFormat component is using a role called `role="text"`.
+This allows the screen reader to read particular numbers within the context, without interrupting the flow while reading paragraphs.

+[Lighthouse](https://developers.google.com/web/tools/lighthouse) is using [axe-core](https://developers.google.com/web/tools/lighthouse) under the hood.
+Right now axe-core is allowing us to use `role="text"` only within no focusable descendants.
+But because the NumberFormat component also includes a **Copy & Paste** feature, it uses `tabindex="-1"` which allows JavaScript to focus the descendant DOM Element.
+In order to enhance the `role="text"` axe rule, you may follow along and support [this issue](https://github.com/dequelabs/axe-core/issues/2934).

 ## Formatting only

 You can use the formatting without using the Component.
 Have a look at the [available properties](/uilib/components/number-format/properties).